Today’s wireless operators have taken on the corporate social responsibility to work

 - ▪ Tracks theft of handset shipments

-- ▪ API to query current IMEI of subscriber
+- ▪ API to query current IMEI/PEI of subscriber

 - ▪ Separate transaction log stream for law enforcement purposes